firozkhan18/Java-Evaluations/java-basic-fundamental-optional.md

 - `ifPresent(Consumer<? super T> consumer)`: If a value is present, performs the given action with the value.
 - `ifPresentOrElse(Consumer<? super T> action, Runnable emptyAction)`: If a value is present, performs the given action with the value, otherwise performs the specified empty action.
 - `equals(Object obj)`: Indicates whether some other object is "equal to" this Optional.

-Java 8 has introduced a new class Optional in java.util package.
-It is used to represent a value is present or absent.
-The main advantage of this new construct is that No more too many null checks and NullPointerException.
-It avoids any runtime NullPointerExceptions and supports us in developing clean and neat Java APIs or Applications.
-Like Collections and arrays, it is also a Container to hold at most one value.
-Let us explore this new construct with some useful examples.

-### Advantages of Java 8 Optional:

-- Null checks are not required.
-- No more NullPointerException at run-time.
-- We can develop clean and neat APIs.
-- No more Boiler plate code

 ### 1. Optional Basic example
 Optional.ofNullable() method returns a Non-empty Optional if a value present in the given object.
 Otherwise returns empty Optional.